 It isn’t unusual for the grand hallmarks of architecture to permeate design on a smaller scale, but few examples are as pure bred as TUMI’s latest creation, 19 Degree.
 Inspired by the fluid linearity present in both architecture and nature, the luggage collection’s striking, sculpted exterior of cascading, 19 degree angled ripples is reminiscent of Frank Gehry’s Walt Disney Concert Hall in Los Angeles.

 As with Gehry’s handsome buildings, the contours of TUMI’s 19 Degree create a bold and dynamic appearance.
-But it’s not all about the aesthetic; the ribbed case remains faithful to the brand’s tradition for utilitarian luggage that photographers, filmmakers, stylists and other practically minded creatives use to transport valuable equipment across the continents, the 19 Degree not only tapping into design and style, but also offering security and durability.
+But it’s not just a case of aesthetics; with a ribbed structure that remains faithful to the brand’s tradition for the kind of utilitarian luggage that photographers, filmmakers, stylists and other practically minded creatives use to transport valuable equipment across the continents, the 19 Degree's sturdy composition also ensures security and durability.

 19 Degree is offered in the full range of carry-on and check-in sizes; from an International Carry-On through to an Extended Trip Packing Case.
 All styles will feature integrated, low-profile TSA locks, TUMI Tracer®, retractable top and side carry handles wrapped with leather detailing, and a patented X-Brace 45® telescoping handle system crafted from lightweight, aircraft-grade aluminium.